harmittaa/imandst-hackathon-ventilator-docs/README.md

 Second criteria is the price of manufacturing.
 As the devices are intended to be built by makers with limited resources, the price must be relatively low.
 Both of the selected projects aim to provide a low-cost, easily producible device.

-The Oxygen project has over 150 builds [source], hinting at the relative ease of creating it.
+The Oxygen project has over 150 builds [[https://www.oxygen.protofy.xyz/](https://www.oxygen.protofy.xyz/)], hinting at the relative ease of creating it.
 The Mexican maker community has commented that the estimated price for the production of the Oxygen IP model is **$12,000 MXN**.

 The MIT E-vent does not mention specific prices, besides that it is a low-cost device.